 This site was originally going to be a supermarket; thankfully THAT never happened.
 Instead, at the time of my visit, I came upon some interesting sheep chairs, an unnerving set of deathly figures waiting for….something, and a delightful video installation of a woman playing the cello in the Austrian mountains.

 My words aren’t doing this justice.
-Made time for this in your one day in Malaga, and you’ll certainly be entertained.
+Make time for this in your one day in Malaga, and you’ll certainly be entertained.

 7. Go street art hunting in Soho